weixelbaumer/scroll-viewport-code-embed/README.md

-# GitHub Code Renderer for Confluence & Scroll Viewport
+# GitHub Fetcher for Confluence & Scroll Viewport

 A Confluence app that allows users to easily embed syntax-highlighted code from GitHub repositories into Confluence pages, with full compatibility for Scroll Viewport.